• Skip to primary navigation

 3. Let the oven preheat for a good 20 minutes so that it is ready to go when your rolls are done proofing.

-The BEST vegan dinner rolls.
+Amazing soft and homemade vegan dinner rolls.
 Super soft and fluffy, subtly sweet, and really easy to make!
 Perfect any night of the week.
-Dairy and egg free.

 Prep Time: 20 minutes